ShaAnder/elevate_hackathon_2024/README.md

 ### **Navigation Bar:**

-- Located at the top of the page, the navigation bar includes links to different sections of the application, such as the home page and the about us page.
+- Located at the top of the page, the navigation bar includes buttons with links that bring Users each different sections of the application.

 ### UX